mich-murphy/mich-murphy.com/blog/content/proxmox-package-repositories.md

 <!-- more -->

+## Failed Update Error

 I recently opened up Proxmox to begin configuring a [Nixos](https://nixos.org/) VM, and noticed I had a bunch of errors when updating the package database `Error: command apt-get update failed: exit code 100`.
-I SSH'd into the machine and tried to update manually, this provided a more detailed output, it appeared I was trying to pull updates from a channel requiring a Proxmox subscription (which I don't have, as I use it for personal use).
+I SSH'd into the machine and tried to update manually, this provided a more detailed output, it appeared I was trying to pull updates from a repo requiring a Proxmox subscription (which I don't have, as I use it for personal use).

+## Updating Source List

 I managed to find a [Proxmox wiki page](https://pve.proxmox.com/wiki/Package_Repositories) which provided some clarity.
 In summary I fixed the issue by commenting out the following repository inside of `/etc/apt/sources.list.d/pve-enterprise.list`: